clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

 Install and configure a |CL| host on bare metal
 ***********************************************

-First, follow our guide to :ref:`bare-metal-install-server`.

-Once the bare metal installation and initial configuration are complete, add the `desktop-dev` bundle to the system.

-`desktop-dev`: contains the necessary development tools like GCC and Perl\*.
+First, follow our guide to :ref:`bare-metal-install-desktop`.
+Once the bare metal installation and initial configuration are complete, add the `desktop-dev` bundle to the system. `desktop-dev`: contains the necessary development tools like GCC and Perl\*.

 To install the bundles, run the following command in the :file:`$HOME`
 directory: